meljoy1099/fantasy-football-draft-analysis/README.md

 <img src = "./images/barplot_Tight End.jpeg" width=60%> <br />

 ## Recommendations

 Unfortunately fantasy football drafts are not a one size fits all approach.
 Every draft is going to be different and you will have to adapt to your draft order and what is on the board when your turn comes to draft.
 Using these data driven strategies and the high value model forecasts will put you in the best position to build a high caliber fantasy team.

+Building a high caliber fantasy football team that will win leagues isn't as easy as saying, "Pick the top projected player when your turn comes to draft", but instead it is about building a team of reliable players that outscore their ADP.
+The strategy is easy to follow, using the output of the model (2022 season points) plotted vs. player ADP, you will avoid drafting players below the regression line and add players to your team that are above the line.
+The higher the player is off of the regression line, the more one should focus their efforts on drafting that player.

+We can take the output of our model and take it a step further using the historical draft data as our guide.
+We identified where the most position value was in each round of the draft.
+We can identify players projected to beat their ADP to target in the rounds where we know that position has the most value.
 No matter how you go about the draft, you will likely feel shaky in one of your starter spots.
 That's OK.
 That is the nature of the game due to the large loss of value in the 7th round.
 Choosing what position (te, wr, rb) you are weak at will be entirely up to you and how the draft is going.

 <img src = "./images/round_1_7.jpeg" width=70%> <br />